Tapanhaz/Kite-Ticker/README.md

 N.B. -> NOT TESTED IN LIVE MARKET.
 I will remove this note after testing....

 N.B. -> I chooses to keep "exchange_timestamp" as it is (unix timestamp, not converted to datetime)\
         I think that will be more efficient.
+If needed, One can change that to datetime inside class KiteMessageDecoder.

 For running in windows install winloop ::